tchap/gitflow2/README.md

 ## Commands
- * start.sh -> start a story
+ * git flow2 feature start -> start a story
- * finish.sh -> rebase and post a review
+ * git flow2 post reviews -> rebase and post reviews for commits on a story branch
+ * git flow2 update review -> Takes the last commit on current branch and attempts to find and update the corresponding review (looks for `story-id` line in the commit message).